gpbl/react-day-picker/website/docs/api/interfaces/captionprops.md

 • **isFirst**: *boolean*

-Whether the caption belongs to the first table (of numberOfMonths).
+Whether the caption belongs to the first table (when `numberOfMonths` set).

 ___